MattSaeeda/patternProject/README.md

   15 passing (1s)

 Before running tests you need to have the ethereum node running.
-Due to some problems' I could not use a docker container, so I use Ganache-cli.
+Due to some problems' I could not use a docker container, so I used Ganache-cli.
 Coverage is also disabled.

 Now we’re ready to run the tests:
 ```bash truffle test